10 Tips for Hitting that 100 Hole Hike Fundraising Goal

 While fundraising may seem daunting, there are plenty of ways to achieve your goal!
 With some advanced planning and a few small steps taken consistently, you can hit your target and make a huge impact.

-We’ve put together a list of helpful tips for fundraising success:
+See below for a list of helpful tips for fundraising success:

 1. Decide on who you’ll ask for donations.

-The very best place to start with your fundraising efforts is by writing down a list of your friends, family, colleagues, golf buddies, etc. who you’d plan to ask for a donation towards your Hike.
+The very best place to start with your fundraising efforts is by writing down a list of your friends, family, colleagues, golf pals, etc. who you’d plan to ask for a donation towards your Hike.
 Keep in mind that someone doesn’t have to play golf or even know much about the sport to feel compelled to give.
 Save the list and use it as a reference to keep track of who you may want to follow-up with after your initial ask.

 2. Tell your own story.